1Salud/introIOS-APP/README.md

 [peek](https://github.com/phw/peek) for Linux. -->

 ## App Brainstorming (Step 4)
-Instagram
-•    Change of colors from dark mode to light mode
+Instagram has 3 amazing features which are changeing background colors from dark mode to light mode,uploading pictures, and leaving Comments on pictures.
-•    Uploading pictures
-•    Comment on pictures
-Snap Chat
-•    AI Avatar
-•    Post short clip videos temporary
-•    Edit pics
-WhatsApp
-•    Send messages
-•    Make calls
-•    Delete messages
+Snap Chat has 3 amazing features which are AI Avatar, post short clip videos temporary, and Edit pics.
+WhatsApp has 3 amazing features which are sending messages, Making calls, and deleteing messages.
+A app I would like to build will have to be a app that can help small business grow or start in the right path.
+I would like to implement features like how to control profits and revenue.
+Another feature that can also help is assisting on how to manage and expand the businesses.
+The app can direct people in a better start by also getting educated through the app on how get permits for jobsites and locating places that can benefit the business in any way.

 ## Notes